-Corporate and large SME customers
+Corporate and SME customers

-In 2013, the Bank ranked companies with an annual turnover exceeding EUR 33 million, multinational companies with special access required, especially in terms of granted products, international clients of the KBC Group in the category of Large Corporate clients.
+The Bank ranks companies with an annual turnover exceeding EUR 10 million, multinational companies with special access required, especially in terms of granted products, international clients of the KBC Group in the category of Large Corporate clients.
 The clients in this segment are also individually negotiated municipalities, mainly the largest regional cities.

-Notes to the Separate Financial Statements for the year ended 31 December 2013 prepared in accordance with the International Financial Reporting Standards as adopted by the European Union
+Notes to the Separate Financial Statements for the year ended 31 December 2014 prepared in accordance with the International Financial Reporting Standards as adopted by the European Union

-Within the category of Middle Corporate clients, the Bank classified clients not meeting the requirements for the segment of Large Corporate clients, with an annual turnover from EUR 3.3 million, including, up to EUR 33 million, companies that are property linked with a foreign client, which is a Middle Corporate client outside Slovakia, within the KBC Group, according to the local definition.
-Middle Corporate clients also include autonomous regions and municipal clients requesting products or services which the Bank cannot provide technically or methodologically within the lower segments.
+Within the category of SME clients, the Bank classifies clients not meeting the requirements for the segment of Corporate clients, with an annual turnover from EUR 1.5 million up to EUR 10 million inclusive and companies that are economically connected with a client, belonging to SME segment.
+SME clients also include autonomous regions and municipal clients not belonging to Corporate segment as well as housing cooperatives.